 In this review, you’ll learn the facts about American Journey, finding out where it’s made, getting the details on the brand’s recall history, and getting the details on whether or not their recipes meet our standard of excellence.

-American Journey cat food is made by an unnamed manufacturer located in Kansas.
+American Journey cat food is made by an unnamed manufacturer located in Kansas, with the exception of the Landmark line, which is produced in Thailand.
 Their ingredients are primarily sourced from the United States, along with a few countries around the world, including Mexico, China, Chile, Canada, New Zealand, Austria, Switzerland, Germany, and the Netherlands.

 No. American Journey pet food products have never been recalled.